| HOME |

 This is a movie used and aged very convincing replica.
 It is made from real GI canvas and strapping.
 I am sure many of these have been sold as originals.
 This one looks great and is perfect for a display.
 There is some red (blood) die on the top back, but it is not that easy to see.
 This is a great piece for re-enacting or your display.

-This is a great looking Japanese 1960s made replica Thompson SMG set up for military use with the horizontal for grip and sling swivels.
-Overall, it is very nice and still functional, as a NON shooting display piece.
+This is a great looking Japanese 1980s made replica Thompson SMG set set up for military use with the horizontal for grip and sling swivels.
+The but stock has the sling swivel remounted on the top in British style.
+It comes with an original butstock, so you can change it over and make it more original.
+This may require some miner wood fitting.
+Overall, it is excellent: new in the box from the 1980s.
+This is a NON shooting display piece.
 The bolt cocks, and it can be disassembled like a real Thompson, but it does not fire, and requires no paperwork or registration.
-It has a great overall used & real appearance, and will be a super looking addition to your US WWII stuff.
+This has a great overall real appearance, and will be a super looking addition to your US WWII stuf.f Sorry, I can't send this outside the US or to Rio Linda, Ca.

 This is a good honest set showing some age and use.
 The cutting edge has a chip from being used.
 Both the cutters and case are 1942 dated and will display well in your manzone.